LolRiTTeR/invite-manager-bot/docs/es/reference/commands.md

 ## !kick

-Expulsa a un miembro del servidor.
+Kick a member from the server.

 ### Usage